Skip to content

 MyApp/Production + OrdersProcessed + Environment=production,Service=payments

-Teams that over-use dimensions (adding instance ID, request ID, or user ID as dimensions) can accidentally create millions of metrics and face bills in the thousands.
-A good rule: dimensions should have low cardinality (tens or hundreds of values, not thousands).
+Teams that over-use dimensions (e.g., adding an instance ID, request ID, or user IP address as dimensions) can accidentally create millions of unique metrics and face bills in the tens of thousands of dollars.
+A firm rule: dimensions should have low cardinality.
+Store high-cardinality data in log files, not metric dimensions.

 If your application writes structured JSON logs, CloudWatch can automatically extract metrics from them.
-This is called the Embedded Metric Format, and it is the most cost-effective way to publish custom metrics from Lambda functions and ECS tasks:
+This is the Embedded Metric Format (EMF), and it is the most scalable way to publish custom metrics from Lambda functions and ECS tasks without blocking application threads.

 import json